At Walt Whitman High School on Tuesday, the crowd listens...

 At Walt Whitman High School on Tuesday, the crowd listens as South Huntington school officials present options for realignment of some schools.
 Credit: Newsday/Steve Pfost

-South Huntington school officials have shared details of their proposals to reconfigure the district’s elementary schools — a move that would expand the prekindergarten program, but which was met with concerns and questions by parents.
+South Huntington school officials have shared details of their proposals to reconfigure the district’s elementary schools — a move that would expand the prekindergarten program but which was met with concerns and questions by parents.

-Schools Superintendent Vito D'Elia, at a board meeting Tuesday, presented four options that the district is considering.
+Schools Superintendent Vito D'Elia, at a school board meeting Tuesday, presented four options being considered.
+In addition to expanding pre-K, he said, the district is seeking to move away from portable classrooms and increase its school bus fleet.

 Upcoming meetings